OpenAXES-IMU/OpenAXES/dataset/README.md

 **Beware:** This notebook is not a comprehensive evaluation and any results and plots shown in the file are not necessarily scientifically sound evidence of anything.

 The notebook will store intermediate files in the `measure_raw-2022-09-15` directory, like the quaternion files calculated by the different filters, or the files containing the reconstructed TCP positions.
-All intermediate files should be ignored by the file `measure_raw-2022-09-15/.gitignore`, which is stored in [git lfs](https://git-lfs.com/).
+All intermediate files should be ignored by the file `measure_raw-2022-09-15/.gitignore`.

+The generated intermediate files are also provided in the file `measure_raw-2022-09-15.tar.bz2`, in case you want to inspect the generated files without running the the notebook.

 ## Tools